ToxicFrog/doomrl-server/ttysound/README.md

 ## Settings

-The only configuration possible is whether to use closed captions or not at all, and what style to display them in.

-To turn them off completely, simply set `DeafMode = false` in the configuration file.

-To change the style, change the value of the `DeafMode` setting.
-Currently, the following styles are supported:

-- `"symbolic"`, the default, displays 1-3 character symbols based on the existing monster symbols and visual effects.
+The closed captions library has three configuration settings. *All three of them* should be set before loading `cc/config.lua`, which is the script that actually loads the closed caption data.
+If you don't load this script, or if you load it before setting the configuration, closed captions will not work.

+If any of these settings are set to an invalid value, loading will abort with an error message in the terminal.

+### ClosedCaptions

+Controls whether closed captions are enabled at all.

+- `ClosedCaptions = true` turns on closed captions.
+- `ClosedCaptions = false` turns them off, even if `cc/config.lua` is loaded.

+### ClosedCaptionStyle

+Controls how they are displayed.

+- `ClosedCaptionStyle = 'fancy'` uses colourful symbols that match the in-game enemy symbols, and is suitable for use in the terminal.
-- `"plain-symbolic"` is identical to `"symbolic"`, but without colour codes; it's suitable for use in the title bar of the graphical version of DoomRL.
+- `ClosedCaptionStyle = 'plain'` uses monochrome symbols, and is suitable for use in graphical mode (or on terminals that don't support colour).
-- `"default"` and `"tty"` are aliases for `"symbolic"`.
-- `"titlebar"` and `"sdl"` are aliases for `"plain-symbolic"`.
-- `"raw"` displays raw event names.
+- `ClosedCaptionStyle = 'raw'` displays raw event IDs and is primarily useful for debugging.
-- `"descriptive"` will someday display lengthier, Nethack-style sound descriptions (e.g. "You hear: a clanking noise, a distant scream, an explosion"), but it's still a work in progress and at the moment behaves identically to `"raw"`.

-Any unrecognized setting will result in closed captions being disabled.
+- `ClosedCaptionStyle = 'auto'` is equivalent to `'fancy'` if `Graphics = 'CONSOLE'` in your main configuration file, and equivalent to `'plain'` otherwise.
+Note that this is not 100% reliable -- if you are overriding the `Graphics` setting with the `-console` or `-graphics` command line options, *it won't know that*.

+`'auto'` is the default.

+### NightmareClosedCaptionStyle

+Controls how sounds for Nightmare creature variants are displayed.

+- `NightmareClosedCaptionStyle = 'full'` gives each nightmare creature its own set of captions.
+- `NightmareClosedCaptionStyle = 'limited'` gives each nightmare creature the captions from the equivalent non-nightmare creature, so you can still "hear" them, but can't distinguish them from ordinary enemies.
+- `NightmareClosedCaptionStyle = 'none'` makes nightmare creatures completely silent.

+`'full'` is the default.

 ## Adding custom styles

-The text displayed for each sound is stored in the `config/cc/` directory (`cc/` once installed).
-Each sound is in its own file, in `config/cc/<CC style>/<creature type>/<event name>`.
+The text displayed for each sound is stored in the `cc/` directory.
+Each sound is in its own file, in `cc/<CC style>/<creature type>/<event name>`.
 The contents of this file will be displayed without modification when the sound is played, including any formatting or colour codes.

 Adding a new CC style is just a matter of adding a new directory under `cc/` containing the appropriate files.
 It is recommended that you start by copying an existing style (`cc/raw/` is a good choice) to make sure you don't miss any files.
-Make sure you also edit the start of `soundcc.lua`; the `styles` table at the start of the file determines which style names are recognized as valid.
+Make sure you also edit the start of `cc/config.lua`; the `styles` table at the start of the file determines which style names are recognized as valid.